 If you’re only placing a small number of accounts with the agency, you may not be able to negotiate any special rates.
 The standard fee schedules for most firms are very similar.
 Some firms, however, increase their rate based on the age at placement.
 Or, they may require an upfront placement fee for old accounts.
 If you have a very old (more than 12 months past-due) account, you may want to look for an agency that does not adjust its fees based on the age of the claim.

 The good news is the collection industry is very competitive.
 So if you’ll be placing large dollar amounts or a significant number of accounts, you’ll have a lot of leverage.
-You should be able to negotiate a flat fee, at least for in-house collections, and require the agency to remit “gross”.
+You should be able to negotiate a flat fee, at least for in-house collections.
 However, in collections, as elsewhere, you get what you pay for.
 So don’t take the lowest quote without a clear understanding of how the accounts will be handled.
 Collection firms are in business to make money, just like you are.
 The firm with the lowest fee may not provide the quality of service required, or meet your handling requirements.

 9. Value Addition